Skip to content

 5 pubs

 Not everyone wants a big night.
-These five are where Lancaster goes for a quiet one, a CAMRA real ale, or a decent pint at an honest price — pubs that are good because the locals keep them good.
+These five cover the more everyday Lancaster pub circuit — Market Street, Moor Lane, Thurnham Street and the Castle end of Penny Street — for a quiet one, a CAMRA real ale, or a decent pint at an honest price.

 33a Moor Lane, Lancaster LA1 1QD